The Hajj (Pilgrimage)

 The Price of deserting God's Law

-As a result of the Muslim's rejection of God's Law in the Quran for Hajj, the following evils have resulted:
+As a result of rejecting God's Law for Hajj, the following evils have resulted:

-The average number of Muslims who converge on Mecca annually to observe the Hajj is about two million.
-However, a conservative estimate of at least ten times this number (20 million) or more world-wide are refused visas due to the limited capacity of the land and facilities.
-The majority of these applicants may never get another chance to fulfil what is an integral part of their religion.
-The Quran says that it is the duty of every Muslim to observe Hajj, provided he can afford it, not if he is lucky to get a visa! (see 3:97)
+The average number of Muslims who converge on Mecca annually to observe the Hajj is two million.
+However, a conservative estimate of at least ten times this number (20 million) or more world-wide are refused visas due to the limited capacity of the location and facilities.
+The majority of those refused visas may never get another chance to fulfil what is an integral part of their religion.
+The Quran says that it is the duty of every Muslim to observe Hajj, provided he can afford it, not if he is lucky enough to get a visa! (see 3:97)

-The question here is how can it be possible that God may decree a ritual for the believers and then make it very difficult for the majority of them to observe?
-In reality this question is not applicable unless God has in fact decreed only ten days for the Hajj, but because God has granted the believers four months every year to observe the Hajj, it becomes obvious that it is those who have changed God’s law who are really responsible for putting all the obstacles before those wishing to observe Hajj, and for making Hajj an overcrowded, hazardous and tense experience that can only be accomplished by the minority of people.
+The question here is how can it be possible that God may decree a ritual for the believers yet make it very difficult for the majority of them to observe?
+In reality this question is not applicable unless God has in fact decreed only ten days for the Hajj, but because God has granted the believers four months every year to observe the Hajj, it becomes obvious that it is those who have changed God's law who are really responsible for depriving millions of Muslims of observing their Hajj.
+They are also the ones to blame for making Hajj an overcrowded, hazardous and tense experience that can only be accomplished by the minority of people.

 If Hajj was spread over the four months appointed by God all those extra millions of Muslims would be able to observe Hajj.
-The tense atmosphere would also be eliminated.
+The pressure cooker atmosphere experienced during those 10 days would also be eliminated.

 Due to the extreme overcrowding, many accidents, fires and deaths occur every year.
-The majority of the fatalities occur at the sight of the stoning, which is not really a coincidence but a sign from God to the those who perform the idolatrous act of stoning.
+The majority of fatalities occur at the site of the Stoning, which is not really a coincidence but can be taken as a sign from God to the those who perform the idolatrous act of Stoning.

-For more information regarding the grave tragedies that have occured through the years, please go to: Stoning Tragedies
+For more information regarding the grave tragedies that have occurred through the years, please see: Stoning Tragedies

-As a result of the limited number of applications allocated for every country for Hajj, an evil situation has arisen where a number of travel agents who organise the Hajj trips have reduced Hajj to becoming an extremely profitable commodity!
-Some of these parasitic traders only work during the few weeks preceding Hajj extorting huge sums of money from travellers and living off those gains for the rest of the year!
+As a result of the limited number of applications allocated for every country for Hajj, an evil situation has arisen where a number of travel agents who organise the Hajj trips have reduced Hajj to becoming an extremely profitable business!
+Some of these parasitic traders only work during the few weeks preceding Hajj, extorting huge sums of money from travellers and living off those gains for the rest of the year!
 What they are doing is making extorted profits from selling what is in fact a religious duty!
-They advertise by saying ‘If you would like to do the Hajj, it will cost you such amount!’
-The sin of making extorted profits from Hajj is not any different from someone saying ‘If you would like to do your Prayers it will cost you so much!’

-Needless to say, if the Law of God was enforced, and Hajj was restored to the four sacred months, all these problems would largely be eliminated.
+Needless to say, if the Law of God was respected and applied, whereby Hajj was restored to the four Hurum Months, all these problems would largely be eliminated.

-Due to the corrupt restriction on women, which dictates that they are not allowed to observe their Hajj unless they are accompanied by a Mihrim, the result is that thousands of women are deprived of their rightful right to observe the Hajj.
-Often the case is that on the particular year when a woman is ready to do her Hajj it is not always possible to find a "mihrim" who is willing to travel and who is also financially able to afford the high cost of the Hajj journey.
+Due to the un-Quranic restriction on women, which dictates that they are not allowed to observe their Hajj unless they are accompanied by a 'mihrim', thousands of women are deprived of their rightful right to observe the Hajj.
+Often the case is that on the particular year when a woman is ready and able to observe her Hajj it is not always possible to find a 'mihrim' who is willing to travel and who is also financially able to afford the high cost of the Hajj journey.